-In this short guide, we look at how Hemp rates amongst different measures to see how sustainable and eco friendly it really is.
+In this short guide, we look at how Hemp rates in terms of sustainability and eco friendliness according to different measures.

 Summary – How Sustainable & Eco Friendly Is Hemp For Clothing, Fabric & Textiles?

-Growing hemp is fairly sustainable and eco friendly in a number of ways because it usually doesn’t need as much water as other crops like regular cotton, and it needs few pesticides compared to other fibres like regular cotton.
+Growing hemp is generally sustainable and eco friendly in a number of ways because it usually doesn’t need as much water as other crops like regular cotton, and it also needs few pesticides compared to other fibres like regular cotton.

 It’s also renewable, good for the soil, and is good at sequestering carbon dioxide from the atmosphere.

 The problems with Hemp are that separating fibre from the plant can take time, hemp spinning is less efficient than cotton spinning (and can involve chemicals when companies try to do it quickly and cheaply), dyes can be used for coloring, and Hemp can be more expensive than other fibres.